 - No deductible on liability claims

-This policy is perfect for vendors who only attend a few events per year.
-The show policy doesn’t have the same breadth of coverage as the annual policy, but it will cover most general liability claims and satisfy the event administrators’ insurance requirements.
+This policy is perfect for vendors who only attend a few events a year.
+The ACT Go policy doesn’t have the same breadth of coverage as the ACT Pro policy, but it will cover most general liability claims and satisfy the event administrators’ insurance requirements.
 (If you’re not sure which policy is best for you, compare them here.)

 The “business” side of being an arts and crafts vendor can be overwhelming for the unprepared.
 However, if you’ve readied yourself with good vendor insurance and know how to approach your sales and income taxes, you’ll be able to focus on what really matters: your art.

-†This coverage is only available through the ACT annual policy.
+†This coverage is only available through the ACT Pro Policy.

 All insurance policies have conditions, limitations and exclusions.
 Please refer to the policy for exact coverages.